-Join Garrick Chow for an in-depth discussion in this video Docking and working with other important windows, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Docking and working with other important windows, part of Learning REAPER 4.

 OK lets continue our tour of the interface by turning our attention to the …bottom of the Reaper window.
 Right now we're looking at the mixer …which you can see has a master fader and faders for each of the tracks in this project. …Notice moving a fader here in the mixer moves a fader for that track in the track …area too.
 We'll get to the mixer a little bit later. …But the part of the window that the mixer currently resides in is called the docker. …Now if you don't see the docker go to View and make sure docker is selected. …So the docker lets you access and keep your eye on the panels that you need to …work with by making them part of the main window. …But those panels can also be free floating as well as docked in the docker.…

 If I right click on a blank area of the main mixer here, I'll get this Contextual menu. …And one of the options here is dock mixer in docker, which is checked. …I'll unchecked it and now my mixer is a free floating window and I can drag it …around the screen.
 I can also resize the window to reveal …

 - Creating a new project

 - Mixing down a song